Alagris/MealyCompilerDocs/Wizja.md

 Our target audience includes researchers, linguists and machine-learning experts working in fields related to natural language processing.
 Companies developing artifical inteligence systems might use it as one of their tools.

+##I think in this part, we should add more about how program can help users, which of their problems it will solve, which benefits they will get.

 ### 5. Opis produktu/Description